 The True Cost of getting divorced

 Making the decision to get divorced is a big emotional decision.
-One the hugest decisions you could ever take in your life.
+One of the hugest decisions you could ever take in your life.
 Many people get to the end of the line, there isn’t anywhere else to turn but separation and eventual divorce.
 And once that decision is made the legal process can start.
 Here is the true cost of getting divorced.

 Counselling is recommended before decisions are made